Taste-Elixir/guides/guides/create_an_app/5-design.md

 **Coach:** Explain what is the relationship between HTML and Phoenix.
 What is Embedded Elixir [EEx](https://hexdocs.pm/eex/EEx.html)?
 What is MVC and how does this relate to it?

-App doesn't look very nice yet.
+The app doesn't look very nice yet.
 We might use one of the existing CSS framework to make it nicer.
 See some examples of such frameworks:

 * [Bootstrap](https://getbootstrap.com/)
 * [Bulma](https://bulma.io/)